mjshalash/htb-freak-show/README.md

 # htb-freak-show
-Full Collection of utilities for use with HTB's pwnbox
+Full Collection of utilities for use with HackTheBox's pwnbox platform VM.
+Configured on pwnbox to automatically download and execute on VM startup.

 Initial installation: